-NOTE When an ALTCS customer receives SSI-Cash and lives in a nursing facility, no more than \$30 of the customer's SSI-Cash payment is counted.
+NOTE When an ALTCS customer receives SSI-Cash and lives in a Long-Term Care (LTC) medical facility, no more than \$30 of the customer's SSI-Cash payment is counted for Share of Cost.
+See MA1201B for details.

 Term Definitions (SSI) Need-based payments to aged and disabled individuals that meet certain income and resource eligibility requirements.
 These benefits are sometimes referred to as Title XVI.

-SSI Aged Benefits Payments to individuals or couples age 65 years or older who have limited resources and income.
-The maximum amount payable is the individual or couple Federal Benefit Rate (FBR).
-SSI Disability Benefits Payments to individuals or couples who are blind or disabled and have limited resources and income.
+Payments to individuals or couples age 65 years or older who have limited resources and income.
+The maximum amount payable is the individual or couple Federal Benefit Rate (FBR). · Payments to individuals or couples who are blind or disabled and have limited resources and income.
 The maximum amount payable is the individual or couple Federal Benefit Rate (FBR).
 Children as well as adults may qualify for benefits.
 Disability is determined by DDSA.